purcell/postgresql-migrations/README.md

 can execute a chunk of SQL and then note it as having been executed, so that it will not be executed again the next time.

+We're actively using this in production over at NEC Smart Cities with great success, so it is now somewhat proven and maintained.

 ### Installation

 Copy `migrations.sql` to your project.
 Add migrations to the end of